antonioazambuja/antonioazambuja/README.md

 ### Hi there, I'm Antonio Azambuja 👋

-#### I'm a Software Developer and DevOps Developer currently working AWS Cloud.
+#### I'm a DevOps Engineer and Infrastructure Analyst currently working AWS Cloud with focus on Observability.
 My goal is to have multiple knowledge in Software Architecture and Infrastructure.

 <img align="right" src="https://github.githubassets.com/images/modules/about/diversity/blacktocat.png" alt="homer" width="250"/>